User Guide

 Executing

-will delete the 2nd application and update the list to show the remaining applications:
+delete app 2will delete the 2nd application and update the list to show the remaining applications:

 Updating an application: edit app